When spring arrives, why not welcome it with a garden full of blossoms to chase the winter blues away?

 Heights range from six to 12 inches, making grape hyacinth a fine choice for beds, borders, containers, drifts, and window boxes.

 Plant en masse for a spectacular monochromatic display, or interplant with companions of similar stature, such as crocus, dwarf iris, and glory of the snow.

 Most muscari varieties are suited to Zones 4 to 8, although some thrive in Zones 3 or 9 as well.

 Find grape hyacinth bulbs now from Eden Brothers, in packages of 25, 50, or 100.
-These are deep blue and reach a height of 8 to 9 inches.
+These are deep blue and reach a height of eight to nine inches.

 6. Lily of the Valley

 Lily of the valley, Convallaria majalis, is known for its fragrant white or pink bell-shaped blossoms.